TomPace101/nanopore_diffusion/notes.md

 _THEN_ work on homogenized Fickian diffusion equation (see discussion in Auriault)

+# Python imports
+The way I'm importing modules from everywhere is pretty ugly.
+What if I put an `__init__.py` file in `src`?
+Would that allow relative imports to work?

+Relative imports work even without it, as long as you refer to something at a lower level.
+The trouble is when python is started in mesh (ie to run buildgeom.py), and wants to import something from a directory above that (ie useful.py)

 # Separate solution and post-processing

 We don't want to re-run the whole model just to change a plot.